 - educational technology, and

-- teaching non English background (NELB) students (add-on endorsement only).
+- teaching non English background (NELB) students, and

-The doctoral program offered by the Department of Teaching and Learning includes four concentrations:
+The doctoral program offered by the Department of Teaching and Learning includes five (5) concentrations:

 - Curriculum Planning,

 These programs are designed for the in-service educator and the prospective planner and programmer of curriculum.

 11 Last day to defend thesis/dissertation (Summer 2016)